How to Become a Judge or Hearing Officer

 Judges and hearing officers typically must have a law degree and work experience as a lawyer.

-Although there may be a few positions available for those with a bachelor’s degree, a law degree typically is required for most jobs as a local, state, or federal judge or hearing officer.
+Although there may be a few positions available for those with a bachelor’s degree, a law degree is typically required for most jobs as a local, state, or federal judge or hearing officer.

 In addition to earning a law degree, federal administrative law judges must pass a competitive exam from the U.S. Office of Personnel Management.

 Earning a law degree usually takes 7 years of full-time study after high school: 4 years of undergraduate study, followed by 3 years of law school.
 Law degree programs include courses such as constitutional law, contracts, property law, civil procedure, and legal writing.
-For more information on how to become a lawyer, see the profile on lawyers.

 For specific state information, including information on the number of judgeships by state, term lengths, and requirements for qualification, visit the National Center for State Courts.